RaoulRV/picknch/README.md

 - Below that we can see a heart which symbolizes the number of likes this post has received from different users.
 - In the Post Details section we can see accurate details about the item including: Name, Location, Users Phone number and Item description.
 - Below that there is a bigger picture of the item in question which will help the user better understand its condition.
-- If the user is looking at his own post, he will be prestend with a Delete button if he desires to delete the post, for example if someone has already picked up the stuff hes giving away.
+- If the user is looking at his own post, he will be presented with a Delete button if he desires to delete the post, for example if someone has already picked up the stuff hes giving away.
 - If user is looking at someone else's post, the Delete button will say not available.